-Pang Lhabsol is among the popular festivals in Sikkim which is celebrated with a great deal of pomp and grandeur.
-It is amongst the popular carnivals in Sikkim and it endows color and elegance to the already colorful state.
+Pang Lhabsol is among the famous festivals in Sikkim.
+Which it is celebrated with a great deal of pomp and grandeur and is amongst the popular carnivals in Sikkim that endows color and elegance to the already colorful state.
 The rich and varied tints play a very significant role in the cultural fiesta.

 History of the Pang Lhabsol Festival

-At Sikkim the third largest Mountain called Kanchenjunga is located and it is replete with numerous Buddhist Monasteries.
-The Monasteries are the sites of pilgrimage for the Mahayana Buddhist and Hinayana Buddhists.
-The Pang Lhabsol is designated as the third Chogyal of Sikkim.
+At Sikkim, the third-largest Mountain called Kanchenjunga is located and it is replete with numerous Buddhist Monasteries.
+The Monasteries are the sites of pilgrimage for the Mahayana Buddhists and the Hinayana Buddhists.
+The Pang Lhabsol festival in Sikkim is designated as the third Chogyal of Sikkim.
 The word Phang means witness.
-The third Chogyal of Sikkim is recognized for the task of maneuvering the Pang -Toed Dance of the present day Monks.
+The third Chogyal of Sikkim is recognized for the task of maneuvering the Pang -Toed Dance of the present-day Monks.

 Chogyal is the chronological and religious king of Sikkim who presides over all the holy ceremonies and scrutinizes the fate of people.
 In Sikkim, the people worship the Lord Khanchendzonga who is also known as Chakdor Namgyal.
 This is a fiesta that ensures fellow feelings amongst the Lepchas and the Bhutias.
 The feeling of brotherhood is not rational but is based on the concept of love preached by Lord Buddha, because “Feelings are not supposed to be logical.
 Dangerous is the man who has rationalized his emotions" (David Borenstein)